 - Are the religious leaders in your community also leaders in caring for the Earth?
 If so, how do they connect their religion with care for the Earth?
 If they are not leaders in caring for the Earth, why do you think that is the case?

-If we reach greater understanding of the structures and processes of the natural world, make ecologically sound ethical choices, and develop deep spiritual gratitude for nature, but fail to take action for the good of the Earth, then we are still a step away from solving our environmental problems.
+If we reach greater understanding of the structures and processes of the natural world, make ecologically sound ethical choices, and develop deep spiritual gratitude for nature, but fail to take action for the good of the Earth, then we are still a step away from a full appreciation of Earth's environmental challenges.

 A real love of nature and all its creatures has two aspects: benevolence and beneficence.
 The word ‘benevolence’ comes from the Latin phrase bene velle, which means to wish well.
 The word ‘beneficence’ comes from the Latin phrase bene facere, which means to act well.
 Healing Earth is committed to the idea that true solutions to environmental problems depend on both a benevolent attitude that wishes the Earth well and beneficent actions that make the Earth well.
 An authentic and active environmental spirituality promotes actions that protect and heal the Earth.

 Like science, action for the environment requires a method.
 Throughout Healing Earth the authors encourage you to follow four steps as you prepare to act for the environment.
 These steps draw on the science, ethics and spirituality discussed in Healing Earth.

-Begin preparing your action by writing an objective statement of a problem that you have observed.
-For example, you observe that the swimming area in your local lake has been gradually taken over by underwater weeds and dead fish.
+Here is a quick example of how the action steps work.
+Imagine that you and your friends notice that the swimming area in your local lake has been gradually taken over by underwater weeds and dead fish.
 You want to do something to correct this.

 For Step 2, gather and analyze as much scientific and social information as you can about the problem.
-You suspect this problem may be related to fertilizer runoff from farm fields lying along the lake’s shoreline.
-You might check the quality of the lake water with a water testing kit, visit your local park district or Department of Natural Resources for lake information, and talk to farmers who work along the lake.
-You analyze the information you have gathered and may draw the conclusion that farm fertilizer runoff is indeed elevating weed growth and fish deaths.
+Maybe you suspect this problem is related to fertilizer runoff from farm fields lying along the lake’s shoreline.
+You could check the quality of the lake water with a water testing kit, visit your local park district or Department of Natural Resources for lake information, and talk to farmers who work along the lake.
+Through information gathering and analysis, you draw the conclusion that farm fertilizer runoff is indeed elevating weed growth and fish deaths.

 You now enter Step 3: using the Healing Earth environmental ethic and thinking through the three dimensions of spirituality, consider various options for action.
-One option might be to write an article in your local newspaper that alerts your community to the problem may be a good action, or meeting with city officials to encourage better water regulations, or asking farmers about alternative methods of crop fertilization, or organizing a protest.
-You evaluate these options and determine which will bring you closest to your goal of a cleaner lake in an ethically coherent and spiritually genuine manner.
+One option might be to write an article in your local newspaper alerting your community to the problem.
+Another option might be to attend a city council meeting and express your concerns.
+You might also consider asking farmers about alternative methods of crop fertilization.
+Evaluate all your options and determine which one you think will bring you closest to your goal of a cleaner lake in an ethically coherent and spiritually genuine manner.

 Questions to Consider